Top Tips to Manage your Skin

 7. Keep off the sunbeds

-Another common misconception is that a few 10 minute sessions under a sunbed will kill acne-causing bacteria and clear skin.
-In reality, sunbeds can make acne worse, and more worryingly, some people become dependent on having a suntan as they feel it reduces the visibility of pimples and red marks.
+Another common misconception is that a few 10 minute sessions under a sunbed will kill spot-causing bacteria and clear skin.
+In reality, sunbeds can make breakouts worse, and more worryingly, some people become dependent on having a suntan as they feel it reduces the visibility of pimples and red marks.

-If the risk of developing skin cancers (including life-threatening malignant melanoma) isn’t enough to make you steer clear, remember that sunbeds emit unfiltered ultraviolet light (including UVA) which also leads to collagen breakdown, causing premature wrinkles, permanent brown marks and leathery skin – not an attractive substitute for acne!
+If the risk of developing skin cancers (including life-threatening malignant melanoma) isn’t enough to make you steer clear, remember that sunbeds emit unfiltered ultraviolet light (including UVA) which also leads to collagen breakdown, causing premature wrinkles, permanent brown marks and leathery skin.

 8. Review your contraceptive

 One for the ladies!
-Acne is triggered by excess oil (sebum) production from the sebaceous glands, which are under the control of a group of hormones called androgens.
+Breakouts are triggered by excess oil (sebum) production from the sebaceous glands, which are under the control of a group of hormones called androgens.
 Along with dead skin cells, sebum can clog pores and promote the growth of bacteria that cause inflammation and breakouts.
-A woman’s ovaries and adrenal glands normally produce low levels of androgens but in some women with acne, the body may be producing too much.
-However, for most, blood hormone levels will be normal and acne develops because the grease glands are more sensitive to the effects of androgens.
+A woman’s ovaries and adrenal glands normally produce low levels of androgens but in some women with breakouts, the body may be producing too much.
+However, for most, blood hormone levels will be normal and breakouts develop because the grease glands are more sensitive to the effects of androgens.

 Sadly, for men, there is not much that can be done to stem testosterone levels without having undesirable effects (loss of sex drive, breast development etc.), but for women, combined contraceptive pills can help.
 They contain a low dose of oestrogen and progesterone, and different pills contain different versions of these two hormones – but beware, if you’re not selective, some can actually cause breakouts.
 Ask your GP to review your birth control and avoid progesterone-only pills, implants and injections where possible.
 Switch to a combination pill that contains a skin-friendly progesterone – this will reduce the sensitivity of the grease glands to testosterone and stop excessive oil production.